decision-making-mike/sql-postgresql-learning/README.md

 A blog documenting my learning of SQL and PostgreSQL

+## 2024-11-21.
+Database development

+We're still solving the `postgresql.conf` problem on StackExchange.
+I've added multiple updates to the question.

+If you think you know the solution, I'll be glad to read your take on it.
+The URL is https://dba.stackexchange.com/questions/343718/why-does-old-postgresql-conf-affects-new-postgresql-version.

 ## 2024-11-20.
 Database development

 I'm currently monitoring my question on `dba.stackexchange.com`.
 I have then some free time, and I would not waste it.
 Let's talk about other ways I can develop this project.